How to blur the background with a digital camera

 Distance Closer distance to subject = shallower depth of field, Further distance from subject = deeper depth of field

-See also Best general use digital camera
+See also How does a digital camera work pdf

 Understanding depth of field is essential when trying to achieve a blurred background effect in photography.
 By controlling the factors that affect depth of field, you can create stunning images with a beautifully blurred background.